-PSY 608 Adolescent Development and Counselling (3 credit hours)
+MC 608 Adolescent Development and Counselling (3 credits)

 Adolescence represents a definable phase in human development.
 In many ways, it is one of the most complex developmental phases because of the myriad of changes going on during these critical years.
 This course examines the pilgrimage through adolescence from a number of perspectives.
 Key developmental theories are examined in light of biblical truth.
 A historical look at adolescence forms the starting point for exploring adolescent emotional, relational, physiological, moral, and spiritual development.
+Note: Course also offered as YF 608 Adolescent Development and Counselling

-PSY 611 Diagnostic and Statistical Manual of Mental Disorders (DSM) and Psychopharmacology (3 credit hours)
+MC 611 Diagnostic and Statistical Manual of Mental Disorders (DSM) and Psychopharmacology (3 credits)